-- 1. No other reasonable use of the property as a whole is permitted by the critical areas ordinance.
+- 1. No other reasonable use of the property as a whole is permitted by the Critical Areas Ordinance.
 Table 5 of former TCC 17.15 lists the uses allowed in the various critical areas.
 Within landslide and marine bluff hazard areas, allowed new uses include activities such as outdoor recreation and wildlife viewing.
 In this case, to limit use of the subject property to these uses would be unreasonable due to the R 4-8 zoning, the location of the property within the Urban Growth Area, and the character of surrounding development.
-Single-family residential development is the lowest intensity use specified in the R 4-8 zone (TCC 23.04.040 Table 4.01).
-The subject parcel is more than twice the minimum lot area required in the R 4-8 zone (TCC 23.04.080 Table 4.04).
+In addition, while the assessed value of the subject property has been discounted due to restrictions on development, the remaining value as of 2016 is \$36,950.
+Single-family residential development is the lowest-intensity use specified in the R 4-8 zone (TCC 23.04.040 Table 4.01), and the subject parcel is twice the minimum area for the R 4-8 zone (TCC 23.04.080 Table 4.04).
 Development of a single-family residence is the only reasonable use of the property.
 Findings 3, 4, 7, and 8. - 2.
 No reasonable use with less impact on the critical area or buffer is possible.
 As concluded previously, a single-family residence is the only reasonable use of the subject property.
 The Applicant proposes a residence with a relatively modest footprint comparable in scale to existing development in the vicinity.
 The Applicant has already obtained approval of a zoning variance that will allow the residence to be sited as far back from the shoreline as possible and a road standards variance that will allow the width of the private road to be reduced to 16 feet.
 Due to the extent and type of the critical areas on site and the engineering solutions proposed (i.e., supporting the residence on piles), it is improbable that requiring a smaller building footprint would diminish critical area impacts.
 Findings 8, 9, 10, 11, 12, 14, 18, and 27. - 3.
 With conditions of approval, the requested residential development would not result in damage to other property and would not threaten the public health, safety, or welfare on or off the development site.
 The requested development has been reviewed by several experts, among whom there is agreement that appropriate project design can mitigate risks associated with slide activity.
 Credible evidence was presented that if the design recommendations are implemented, the proposal would improve the stability of the slope.
 Findings 17, 18, 19, 20, 21, 22, and 33.